-One of the greatest lessons that I ever learnt in that process was to visit a supported working environment.
+One of the greatest lessons that I ever learned in that process was to visit a supported working environment.

 It’s what we used to call years ago a sheltered workshop.

-I had the privilege of visiting a supported workplace which employed persons with Downs Syndrome.
+I had the privilege of visiting a supported workplace that employed persons with Downs Syndrome.